GrandpaBond/pxt-flexfx/README.md

 So, the first line of "Happy Birthday" might be scored as  "4G4 2G4 6A4 6G4 6C5 12B4".

+### Musical Rests

+In EKO-notation, musical rests have the Extent followed by just the letter "R" (with no Octave).

+So, the start of Beethoven's Fifth Symphony might be scored as "2R 2G4 2G4 2G4 8Eb4".

 ### Tempo
 The length of a tick controls how fast a Tune is played.
 The initial default speed of 120 beats-per-minute (BPM)